philmph/Terraform-Data-Type-Training/2_list_types/list_types.md

 - `set`
 - `tuple` \*

+Key characteristics:

-They are collections with different characteristics and all of them contain zero or more entries. `list` and `set` must contain only the same type while a `tuple` can have different types per entry.
-In contrast, only the elements of `list` and `tuple` can be identified / referenced with consecutive whole numbers starting with `0`.
+- They are collections with different characteristics and all of them contain zero or more entries
+- `list` and `set` both require all elements to be of the same type. `tuple` can have different types per element.
+- Only the elements of `list` and `tuple` can be identified / referenced with consecutive whole numbers starting with `0`

 \* Note that a `tuple` is not really a list type but uses the same syntax and referencing mechanism as a `list` does.
-A `tuple` is used to group a set of elements that belong together into a list without `keys` (with different types possible).
+A `tuple` is used to group elements that belong together without the use of key value pairs.
+An example would be `["Philipp", 31, "Vienna"]`.

 ## List

-Syntax wise, `list` values of a list are defined using `[element1, element2, ...]`.
+Syntax wise, `list` elements are defined using `[element1, element2, ...]`.
 The function `tolist()` is used to convert another type to a `list`.
 In variables, `list(type)` is used for the `type` argument.

 `list` requires all elements to be of the same type.